 The editors of the Proceedings strive to maintain quality and professionalism in the publication.
-To meet that goal, we require that all authors follow the most recent style guide of the Society for American Archaeology (SAA; http://saa.org/Portals/0/SAA/Publications/StyleGuide/StyleGuide_Final_813.pdf), except as otherwise noted in these guidelines.
-If a submitted paper does not meet these guidelines, it may be returned to the author for correction.
+To meet that goal, and except as otherwise noted in these guidelines, we require that all authors follow the most recent style guide of the Society for American Archaeology (SAA): http://saa.org/Portals/0/SAA/Publications/StyleGuide/StyleGuide_Final_813.pdf), If a submitted paper does not meet these guidelines, it may be returned to the author for correction.

 Manuscripts should not exceed 8,000 words and should include no more than 12 graphics.
 Longer manuscripts may be accepted under certain circumstances, but we reserve the right to edit these to meet the word-count limit.
 Please include full names, affiliations, and addresses for all authors, so that the editors may contact authors for clarifications if necessary.